Sentiment Analysis Using Averaged Weighted Word Vector Features: Related Works

-In Semeval 2016 Task 5 Subtask 2\cite{Semeval5:16}, a set of customer reviews about a target entity (laptop or restaurant) was given.
-The aim is to identify opinions expressed in each review and to find aspects.
-Khalil et al. (NileTMRG Team)\cite{Khalil:16} used three convolutional neural networks (CNNs)\cite{Kim:14} and ensembled them.
-They have employed static CNN, where pre-trained input vectors are used and dynamic CNN in which input vectors are updated during training.
-Dynamic CNN used tokenized sentences from the Yelp dataset reviews in restaurants.
-They ensemble the three classifiers using majority voting.
-They obtained 85.45 \% accuracy on the English Restaurant dataset in the Semeval 2016 Task 5\cite{Semeval5:16}.
+In Semeval 2016 Task 5 Subtask 2\cite{Semeval5:16}, a set of customer reviews about a target entity (e.g. a laptop or a restaurant) was given; the goal is to identify a set of {aspect, polarity} tuples that summarize the opinions expressed in each review.
+Khalil et al.(NileTMRG Team)\cite{Khalil:16} incorporated domain and aspect information in one ensemble classifier consisting of three CNNs\cite{Kim:14} trained using the whole training data provided in both domains and initialized with word vectors that were fine-tuned using training examples collected in a semi-supervised way by the same CNN architecture.
+Each one of the three classifiers is similar to the one with a slight variation resulting from incorporating domain and aspect knowledge into the CNN model.
+This incorporation was done by introducing new binary features to the hidden layer of the CNN.
+The new features indicate the presence or the absence of a certain aspect or domain in a given sentence.
+They have mostly employed Static-CNN, where initialized input vectors are kept as is, and Dynamic-CNN, where input vectors are updated for optimizing the network.
+Dynamic-CNN on sentences tokenized from the Yelp academic dataset reviews in restaurants.
+They ensembled their results.
+This ensemble model counts votes from three classifiers and predicts the class that has the maximum number of votes from the three classes, namely the positive, the negative, and the neutral.
+They obtained 85.448 percent accuracy for the English Restaurant dataset of Semeval 2016 Task 5\cite{Semeval5:16}.

-Kumar et al. (IIT-TUDA team)\cite{Kumar:16} used lexical expansion for inducing sentiment words based on the distributional hypothesis.
-They argue that the distributional expansion might be a useful back-off technique due to the presence of rare words and unseen instances and the limited coverage of available lexicons (Govind et al. \cite{Govind:14}).
-They constructed a polarity lexicon using an external corpus and a seed sentiment lexicon.
-Finally, they computed the normalized positive, negative, and neutral scores for each word similar to Kumar et al.\cite{Kumar:15}.
-Their primary assumption is that words with the same sentiment are semantically more similar.
+Kumar et al.(IIT-TUDA team)\cite{Kumar:16} used Lexical Acquisition and supervised classification using Support Vector Machine SVM at Semeval 2016 Task 5.
+They used lexical expansion to induce sentiment words based on the distributional hypothesis.
+Due to their observation of rare words, unseen instances, and limited coverage of available lexicons, they thought that the distributional expansion might be a useful back-off technique (Govind et al. \cite{Govind:14}).
+They constructed a polarity lexicon for all languages using an external corpus and seed sentiment lexicon.
+Finally, they computed the normalized positive, negative, and neutral scores for each word similar to (Kumar et al. \cite{Kumar:15}).
+Their main assumption is that words with the same sentiment are semantically more similar.
 Hence, words that appear more in positive (negative/neutral) reviews have a higher positive (negative/neutral) sentiment score.
-They obtained 86.73 percent accuracy for the English Restaurant dataset in the same task\cite{Semeval5:16}.
+They obtained 86.729 percent accuracy for the English Restaurant dataset of Semeval 2016 Task 5\cite{Semeval5:16}.